postgresml/postgresml/pgml-docs/docs/blog/oxidizing-machine-learning.md

         .build()
         .unwrap();

-    // Train!
+    // Train the model
     let model = Booster::train(&params).unwrap();

-    // Save and load later in any language that has XGBoost bindings. model.save("/tmp/xbgoost_model.bin").unwrap();
+    // Save and load later in any language that has XGBoost bindings model.save("/tmp/xgboost_model.bin").unwrap();
 }
 ```